Oil Depletion

 • Have you heard of applying DNA techniques to sexual crimes committed in the 70s and 80s?
 All over the world, the police has been able to apprehend quite a few unsuspecting predators who had thought they would never be caught.

-Is it a crime big enough to shoot the "messenger of doom"?
-Somebody with better writing skills -but less scientific brain- successfully "impersonated" this professional, impeding Mr. Xuna from getting the recognition and merited credibility he was entitled to in those days.
+Somebody with better writing skills -but less scientific brain- "impersonated" this professional, impeding Mr. Xuna from getting the recognition and -merited- credibility to which he was entitled to.

 Sincerely,